 \FloatBarrier

-Figure \ref{fig:effect_melds} shows distributions of the simulated (N)SE-MELD scores at transplantation for exception candidates (left), and laboratory MELD scores at transplantation for non-exception candidates (right).
-From the left-hand side, it can be seen that capping (N)SE-MELDs at 30 barely affects the distribution of (N)SE-MELDs at transplantation.
-Other policies reduce the median (N)SE-MELD at transplantation by up to 4 MELD points.
-When focusing on non-exception candidates (right-hand side of Figure \ref{fig:effect_melds}), we see that the lab-MELD scores at DBD transplantation for non-exception candidates also change when (N)SEs are capped.
-In fact, with \textit{slower} and \textit{lowered} policies, the median lab-MELD at DBD transplantation becomes up to 3 MELD points lower.
-These policies thus increase access to DBD transplantations for candidates with lab-MELD scores between 20 and 23, who face 10-15\% 90-day waitlist mortality risks according to ET's 90-day mortality equivalent.
+Results of the simulated impact of these policies are summarized in Figure \ref{fig:fig3} and Table \ref{tab:tab5}, which both focus on livers from DBD donors because DCD donors are center offers in Belgium.
+Figure \ref{fig:fig3} visualizes the distributions of the simulated (N)SE-MELD scores at DBD transplantation for exception candidates (left), and laboratory MELD scores at DBD transplantation for non-exception candidates (right).
+The left side shows that capping (N)SE-MELDs at 30 barely affects the distribution of (N)SE-MELDs at transplantation, while the other policies reduce the median (N)SE-MELD at transplantation by up to 4 MELD points.
+The right side shows that lab-MELD scores at DBD transplantation for non-exception candidates also become lower when (N)SEs are capped.
+In fact, with \emph{slower} and \emph{lowered} policies, the median lab-MELD at DBD transplantation becomes up to 3 MELD points lower than under the current allocation rules.
+These alternative policies thus result in increased access to transplantation for candidates with lab-MELD scores between 20 and 23, which may be desirable because these candidates face 10--15\% 90-day mortality risks.

-Table \ref{tab:effect_BeLIAC_nse_policies} summary statistics over the simulation period, counted separately for exception and non-exception candidates.
-Comparing the third column (actual 2016-2019 statistics) to the fourth column (averages and 95\%-interquantile ranges over 50 simulations) shows that the ELAS simulator is well-calibrated for the number of transplantations, waitlist deaths, and waitlist exits.
-This re-assures us that the ELAS simulator reasonably describes these allocation patterns.
-Of policy interest are the remaining columns of Table \ref{tab:effect_BeLIAC_nse_policies}, which show for the (N)SE policy alternatives the average outcome over 50 simulations.
-Comparing these outcomes to the outcomes simulated under current (N)SE rules shows that almost all policies significantly change the number of transplantations, the number of waitlist deaths, and number of waitlist removals.
+Table \ref{tab:tab5} shows summary statistics for waiting list outcomes, separately for exception and non-exception candidates.
+Comparing the third column (actual 2016--2019 statistics) to the fourth column (averages and 95\% IQRs over the 50 simulations) shows that the ELAS simulator is well-calibrated for the number of transplantations, waiting list deaths, and waiting list exits.
+This reassures us that the ELAS simulator reasonably describes these allocation patterns.
+Of policy interest are the remaining columns of Table \ref{tab:tab5}, which show for the (N)SE policy alternatives the average outcome over the 50 simulations.
+Comparing these outcomes to the outcomes simulated under current (N)SE rules shows that almost all policies significantly change the number of transplantations, the number of waiting list deaths, and the number of waiting list removals.